-Challenge 3- Food security: Low local food production, poor nutrition, hygiene and low access to improved sanitation and clean water affect health, educational and economic outcomes of the poor.
+Challenge 3: Poor nutrition, hygiene and low access to improved sanitation and clean water affect health and educational outcomes of the poor

 Poor people rely on subsistence-farming, fishing and forest products but face malnutrition challenges.
 10% of the population is in severe food insecurity and 59% of children under the age of 5 are suffering from anemia, causing stunting and learning problems.
 8% of adult men and 21% of adult women are obese and at higher risk of cardiovascular, pulmonary and metabolic problems such as stroke and diabetes.
 Most dwellings do not have any form of improved sanitation, 45% of the population practice open defecation and only 24% meet the SDG criteria for basic domestic water and sanitation and hand-washing facilities.
 Almost half of all women spend at least half an hour every day in fetching water from a potable water source.
-In urban areas, wastewater treatment is lacking and poor sanitary including solid practices, waste management, are a growing cause of transmittable diseases.
+In urban areas, wastewater treatment is lacking and poor sanitary includina solid practices. waste management, are a growing cause of transmittable diseases.
 These reasons directly impact the health and educational outcomes of the poorer households.
 The south-western districts of Caué and Lembá are the poorest and most affected.